Dr-Passmore/hobby-blog/blog/2023-12-13-Azure-Static-Site-Falmouth-Allotments.md

 ### Custom Domain

 Azure Static Web Apps provides a domain at set up, in this case [brave-ocean-04472ae03.4.azurestaticapps.net](https://brave-ocean-04472ae03.4.azurestaticapps.net/).
-Initially, helpful for testing your new app, but if this is a project you want to share then you will look at setting up a custom domain.
-Fortunately, this is a straight forward process.
-You need to varify ownership of the domain with Azure and then update records to point at the Azure Static Web App.
+Initially, helpful for testing your new app, but if this is a project you want to share, then you will look at setting up a custom domain.
+Fortunately, this is a straightforward process.
+You must verify domain ownership with Azure and then update records to point at the Azure Static Web App.

 Navigate to the Azure portal and access the Azure Static Web Apps resource.
-Within the "Custom domains" section, add your desired domain name, ensuring it aligns with your organisation or project.
+Add your desired domain name within the "Custom domains" section, ensuring it aligns with your organisation or project.
 Subsequently, update your domain registrar's DNS settings to point to the Azure-provided DNS values.
-This facilitates the connection between your custom domain and the deployed Azure Static Web App.
+This facilitates connecting your custom domain and the deployed Azure Static Web App.
 Once the DNS configuration propagates, your static website will be accessible through the custom domain.

 ## Conclusion

 Azure Static Web Apps are a fantastic tool for web development projects.
-The replacement for the Falmouth Allotment website is an enjoy development project.
+The replacement for the Falmouth Allotment website is an enjoyable development project.
 Coupled with the use of GitHub Actions, the deployment pipeline has been an easy and effective method of quickly deploying the website.
-During the write up of this blog post I was able to identify an accessibility issue and also update the images to use WEBP format.
-Each time, a change was made and then pushed to the repo for the automatic deployment to complete in a few minutes.
+During the write-up of this blog post, I was able to identify an accessibility issue and also update the images to use WEBP format.
+Each time, a change was made and pushed to the repo for the automatic deployment to complete in a few minutes.
 This made updating the deployed website simple.

-Going through the process for the temporary site, meant I have everything set up for the actual replacement site.
-It has also given me a great opportunity to test the tools to evaluate the site on a simple site, and consider accessibility at the initial development stage rather than trying to resolve issues after the fact.
-I'm looking forward to deploying the completed replacement site in the near future.
+Going through the process for the temporary site meant I had everything set up for the actual replacement site.
+It has also given me an excellent opportunity to test the tools to evaluate the location on a simple site and consider accessibility at the initial development stage rather than trying to resolve issues after the fact.
+I'm looking forward to deploying the completed replacement site soon.